 Five Reasons Why Diplomacy Should Involve Families

 Our world is becoming more complex and interdependent as more people, goods, services and interactions flow across national borders.
 This changing global reality has triggered xenophobic, sometimes violent reactions that have been validated and amplified by political activists and opportunistic leaders.
 Diplomacy is rightly upheld as an important response to the mounting tensions within and between some countries, but diplomacy should not be left strictly to professionals.
 The internet and smart phones open exciting possibilities for citizens to be involved in diplomacy to help promote peace, prosperity and justice, but success and our global future depend in part on fresh approaches.
-This is the second in a series of posts intended to develop family diplomacy as a new form of citizen diplomacy.
+This is the second in a series of posts intended to develop family diplomacy as a new form of citizen diplomacy for a more caring world.
 Read the first post here.

 Thanks to Learning Life intern Marley Henschen for her assistance in the research for this post.